TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Find first occurrence only
 - Find last occurrence only
-- Count occurrences â†’ last - first + 1
+- Count occurrences → last - first + 1
 - Works for rotated sorted arrays with modifications
 ---